Types of Bearings and Their Applications | Bearing Classification, Definition & Function

 2024.4.22

 Before determining the best bearing for your application, it is necessary to identify the bearing type and characteristics.
-This guide will dive into different types of bearings and their uses, along with the definition, function, and classification of bearings.
+This guide will dive into different types of bearings and their uses, along with the definition, function, as well as classification of bearings & bushings vs bearings.

 A bearing is a crucial component in various mechanical systems, used to limit relative motion and reduce friction between moving parts.
 Bearings can support the shaft and maintain its correct position, while also being able to withstand the force acting on the shaft and transmit it out, which also helps achieve free rotation of the shaft with minimal friction.